-Pope John Paul II Girls Cross-Country Team Historic Season
+JPII Running History: Pope John Paul II Girls Cross-Country Team Historic Season

 In 2018 we organized the first-ever girl's cross-country team at Pope John Paul II High School (JPII for short) in Lacey, Washington, in school history.
 The JPII girls qualified for the Washington State High School Cross-Country Championships in their first year of competition.
-The lady eagles also won the Washington State High School State Academic team Championship in their cross-country classification in their first year of competition.
+The lady eagles also won the Washington State High School State Academic Team Championship in their cross-country classification in their first year of competition.
 The girl's team had a tremendous first-ever season.

 The JPII girls are likely the first team in state history to win a state championship in cross-country in their second year with a team.
 This State records don't list every team's initial start date, so it is currently impossible to verify this accomplishment for sure.

-The state record cross-country historian, Rod Wilcox, had this to say in his summary of the 2019 Girls team: “…Pope John Paul 2 not only returned (to the state cross-country championships in our second year with a team) but ran away with the title.
+The state record cross-country historian, Rod Wilcox, had this to say in his summary of the 2019 Girls' team: “…Pope John Paul 2 not only returned (to the state cross-country championships in our second year with a team) but ran away with the title.
 This is probably a record, but not even I track years of existence compared to titles”.

 The Beginnings Of A Team

 Like any other great team, the JPII girls had their share of ups in downs in their state championship season.
 They had many high points and experienced low points where they persevered and had to pick themselves up again.
 Like one parent said, "you don't have to be perfect to win a championship."
-However, you need to keep working hard and smart, learn from your mistakes and have faith that it will all work out.
+However, you need to keep working hard and smart, learn from your mistakes and have faith that everything will work out.

 One Captains Perspective Of The 2019 Season

-One prominent example of the heart of the 2019 girls team and how the JPII girls team overcame adversity is stated very well by Vivi Kondrat, a sophomore in the 2019 state championship race.
+One prominent example of the heart of the 2019 girls' team and how the JPII girl's team overcame adversity is stated very well by Vivi Kondrat, a sophomore in the 2019 state championship race.
 Vivi said:

 For example, in 2019, our second year competing as a team, my dad drove half our cross-country team up to Marysville for a meet.
 We laughed and sang when one girl turned around and screamed: we heard a crunch and felt a jarring impact.
 Luckily, we all made it out of the four-car accident intact.
-Still, I clearly remember huddling by the side of the road for an hour, praying decades of the Rosary both to calm down and because we were concerned about the other people in the accident.
+Still, I clearly remember huddling by the side of the road for an hour, praying both to calm down and because we were concerned about the other people in the accident.
 I had never felt more connected to my faith.

 We had been preparing for this race for months, but it wouldn’t be handed to us.
-On the day of the race, during the last stretch, I couldn’t keep up with a couple of runners who passed me at the end.
+On the day of the race, during the last stretch, I couldn’t keep up with a few runners who passed me at the end.
 I was disappointed in myself… it seemed like I had failed our team.
 But I had given it my all, and so had everyone else.
 And because it was a TEAM effort, because everyone was committed to meeting their potential, our small team (in only its second year of competition!) won the State Championship!

-when they had challenges by praying together and honestly talking through their different challenging situations.
-Grace amid struggle was the centerpiece of this team in their championship journey.
+THROUGHOUT THE SEASON, the JPII girls picked themselves up when they faced challenges by praying together and honestly talking through their different situations.
+Grace, amid struggle, was the centerpiece of this team in their championship journey.
 The girls never gave up.
-I have never seen anything like these girls did in the state championships during my coaching career.
+I had never seen anything like these girls did in the state championships during my coaching career.

 The Unexpected Victory